ICSpark-Projects/Homework-List/README.md

 4. Create a variable called 'txt' and store in it a new text node of the unicode for the multiplication sign, which looks like "x".
 The unicode for the multiplication sign is "\u00D7"
    * ex: var bar = document.createTextNode("\u00D7");

-5. Set the class name of the span variable equal to "close"
+5. Set the className attribute of the span variable equal to "close"

 6. Append the txt variable as the child node to span
     *	 ex: span.appendChild(var)